jinhyeok15/pandas_reader_framework/README.md

 There is a bunch of steps to pre-processing DataFrame data structure

-- 1. Setup

 - Remove columns that is not matched
 - Replace column name
 - Add index if model has index_field

-- 2. Iteration
 - Replace value
 - Filter rows

 3. fetch